Bosco Marengo

-Bosco Marengo ([ˈbosko maˈreŋɡo]; Ël Bòsch [əl ˈbɔsk]) is a town and comune (municipality) in the Province of Alessandria in the Italian region Piedmont, located about 80 km southeast of Turin and about 12 km southeast of Alessandria.
+Bosco Marengo ([ˈbosko maˈreŋɡo]; Ël Bòsch [əl ˈbɔsk]) is a town and a comune (municipality) in the Province of Alessandria in the Italian region Piedmont, located about 80 km southeast of Turin and about 12 km southeast of Alessandria.

 Bosco Marengo borders the following municipalities: Alessandria, Basaluzzo, Casal Cermelli, Fresonara, Frugarolo, Novi Ligure, Pozzolo Formigaro, Predosa, and Tortona.

 Nuclear enrichment plant

 There was a nuclear enrichment plant in Bosco Marengo, which started operating in 1973.
 The site was handed to SOGIN, the Italian nuclear decommissioning authority in 2005 and, in December 2008, it was decided that it should be decommissioned.
 The process was completed on 31 December 2021.